frconor-ebook/meditations/_posts/2025-07-15-our-lady-mother-of-mercy.md

 Mary shares to the highest degree in this divine perfection.
 In her, mercy is united to the piety of a mother.
 She always leads us to the throne of grace.

-The title of Mother of Mercy, won by her *fiat*, her "Let it be done to me according to your word", in Nazareth (Luke 1:38) and at the foot of the Cross on Calvary (John 19:25), is one of the greatest and most beautiful of the lovely names of Mary.
+The title of Mother of Mercy, won by her *fiat*, her "Let it be done to me according to your word" in Nazareth (Luke 1:38) and at the foot of the Cross on Calvary (John 19:25), is one of the greatest and most beautiful of the lovely names of Mary.
 She is our comfort and our safeguard.

 *Lumen gentium* of the Second Vatican Council says, "By her maternal charity, she cares for the brethren of her Son, who still journey onwards on earth beset by dangers and difficulties, until they are led to their heavenly home.